Aryan-Go/food_ordering_go/readme.md

 $ make run
 ```

-To run the tests follow the following commands
+To get help for running the makefile do the following
 ```
-$
+$ make help
 ```